aaditya29/Microservices-With-Go/Part_11/readme.md

 #### Signature
 The signature part of a JWT is derived from the header and payload fields.
 The steps involved in creating this signature are as follows:

-1. Combine the base64url encoded representations of header and payload with a dot (.)
+1. Combine the base64url encoded representations of header and payload with a dot (.) <br>

 	base64UrlEncode(header) + “.” + base64UrlEncode(payload)

+2. Hash the above data with a secret-key only known to the server issuing the token.
+The hashing algorithm is the one described inside the header. <br>

+	hash_value = hash([base64UrlEncode(header) + “.” + base64UrlEncode(payload)], secret-key)